Prox-DBRO-VR: A Unified Analysis on Byzantine-Resilient Decentralized Stochastic Composite Optimization with Variance Reduction and Non-Asymptotic Convergence Rates: Conclusion

-where the second inequality uses the results (\ref{E10-4}) and (\ref{E10-6}), and the last inequality is owing to Lemma \ref{L2} and Assumption \ref{Assu3}.
-To proceed, recalling the definition of ${\partial G \left( {{x_k}} \right)}$, it is not difficult to verify
+where the first inequality uses the basic inequality twice, the second inequality applies the result in Lemma \ref{L2}, and the last inequality is owing to (\ref{E10-4}) and (\ref{E10-6}).
+We proceed to handle the second term in the RHS of (\ref{E11-2}) as follows: